BernardOrzechowski/cdk_prevent_cfn_output/article/article.md

  },
 ```

-Why?
-Because:
+**Why?**
 - as soon as it will be imported in other stack it will become a problem
-- it introduces the anti pattern of using cross-stack dependencies instead of relying on AWS SSM Parameters.
+- it introduces the anti pattern of using cross-stack dependencies instead of relying on `AWS SSM Parameters`.

 **The question is**: Can we prevent it from happening?
 If many software developers are contributing to your CDK code, such cross-stack reference may slip past code review and become a problem.